ibm-cloud-docs/dl/dl-equinix.md

    ![Select a Port, Location, and Destination](/images/equinix-port.png "Select a Port, Location, and Destination")
 1. Select a **Location**, followed by a **Destination**.
 Then, click **Next**.
 1. On the Connection Details page, enter the connection information.
-For the IBM Cloud Account ID, enter the service key (for example, `114340xxx`) that was generated when you provisioned your direct link.
+For the IBM Cloud Account ID, enter the service key (for example, `aaa-bbbb-cccc`) that was generated when you provisioned your direct link.
 This key can be found on the Direct Link details page.

    ![Connection Details](/images/equinix-connection-details.png "Connection Details")
 1. Select a **Connection Speed**, then click **Next**.